mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/How-Tos/General/index.md

 ### Redirect http traffic to https site using MAMP PRO interface

+1. Go to your Settings > Hosts > Apache tab in MAMP PRO.
+2. Add the following lines to your Additional Parameters for <Virtual Host> directive:

 ---

 ### Redirecting http traffic to https site using .htaccess file

+1. Create a .htaccess file using the MAMP PRO Editor and save this file in your document root.
+2. Add the following lines to your .htaccess file.

 ---